Skip to Content

 The final piece of the puzzle is that the injury–caused by a failure to exercise reasonable care in the performance of an owed duty–must have damaged you in some way.

-Let’s say your neighbor invited you over for a barbeque and a game of pickup basketball.
+Let’s say your neighbor invited you over for a barbecue and a game of pickup basketball.
 The invitation means they owe you a duty of care.
 During the basketball game, you injure your ankle in a pothole on the driveway.
 The neighbor breached the duty by not fixing the playing area of the driveway or at least notifying all the players to be careful.
 That failure indisputably caused you to be unaware of the risk when you drove to the basket in that area of the driveway.

 The "problem" is that after some brief swelling, your ankle is fine a few hours later.
 It was one of those sprains that can hurt a lot in the moment and then quickly fades away.